4d-go-mobile/sdk/docs/ChoiceListFromCurrentEntityData.md

 ...]
 ```

-then as usual for action, inside actions.json, the corresponding action parameter contains the `source`
+then as usual for action, inside actions.json, the corresponding action parameter contains the `source` (nothing change here)

 ```json
 ...